-When no child came there was no public humiliation; it simply went away.
+When no child came, there was no public humiliation; it simply went away.
 Mary and her half-sister Elizabeth saw each other for the last time at the end of February 1558.
-Elizabeth stayed just a week, before returning to Hatfield.
-In the summer disease came to England, and the harvest suffered because of the lack of workmen.
+Elizabeth stayed just a week before returning to Hatfield.
+In the summer, disease came to England, and the harvest suffered because of the lack of workmen.
 The disease was not the feared ‘sweat’ that had wreaked havoc in the country before; this disease took longer to claim its victims.
-At the end of August Mary’s lady-in-waiting, Jane Dormer fell ill, and Mary had her own physician attend her.
+At the end of August, Mary’s lady-in-waiting, Jane Dormer, fell ill, and Mary had her own physician attend to her.
 Jane recovered but was faced with a Queen who was not at all well.

-Mary was stricken with fever and over the next few weeks was slowing getting worse.
+Mary was stricken with fever and, over the next few weeks, was slowly getting worse.
 She was well occasionally but never well enough.
 Her ally Charles V died at the end of September, followed by his sister Mary.
 For Philip, everything came at once.
 He was away when Mary lay ill and now also had to take care of his father’s and aunt’s funerals.

-Mary had come to realise Elisabeth would succeed her, as ‘God hath hitherto sent me no fruit nor heir of my body’.
+Mary had come to realise Elizabeth would succeed her, as ‘God hath hitherto sent me no fruit nor heir of my body’.

 Though she may have overcome much, her story feels incomplete due to her early death.
 This amazing woman may have had her faults, but she did not deserve to be marginalised as she has been.